akoerner/FortranAS/README.md

 ## Prerequisites
 You must have GNU Make and Docker installed.

+For local builds you need JDK 19+ and Maven installed.

+For runtime FortranAS requires graphviz to be installed.
+This is provided as part of a docker context if you wish to run FortranAS via docker.

 > **ℹ️INFO:**
 > FortranAS can only be built on Linux with Docker and GNU Make installed.
 > For local builds JDK 19 or better is required.